 Don’t have built-in timers?

-Hold off on using these appliances during the busy 'peak' times, like dinnertimes, until later.
+Hold off on using these appliances during the busy 'peak' times, such as around 6pm, until later.
 Any time from 9pm works well, provided this is on or before your Super Economy 12 low-rate time band.

 Why is overnight usage so important?